pinterest/querybook/querybook/notification_templates/schedule_disabled_notification.md

 **{{ disabled_reason }}**

-You can re-enable the scheduled doc by going to the URL and configure the workflow on the bottom right corner.
+You can re-enable the scheduled doc by going to the above link and configure the `Schedule` on the bottom right corner.